 Topics at a glance:

-- What information is kept on my credit file?
+What information is kept in my credit file?

 Your credit file contains information on all of your credit accounts submitted to the credit bureaus, including balances, limits, payment history, etc, as well as identification information such as your name, address, age, social insurance number, marital status, spouse’s name and age, number of dependents, occupation, and employment history.

 |Actual inquiries made by credit grantors||minimum of 3 years|

 |Credit history and banking information||6 years from the last activity date|

 |Bankruptcies||6 years from the date of discharge (1st bankruptcy)|

 |Judgments, foreclosures, garnishments||6 years from the date filed|

 |Collections||6 years from the date of last activity|

 Orderly Payment of Debt (OPD), Voluntary Deposit information